manasvi-sahare/manasvi-sahare/README.md

 I'm a Mathematics and Computing student passionate about turning raw data into actionable insights.
 My work lives at the intersection of **data engineering**, **machine learning**, and **intelligent web applications** — I enjoy building systems that make sense of messy, real-world data.

 - 🔭 Currently working on: **Explainable & calibrated ML for healthcare risk prediction**
+- 🌟 Contributed a merged fix to **matplotlib**, backported to its stable release branch
 - 🧮 Background in: Mathematical modeling and algorithmic thinking
 - 🌱 Exploring: statistical rigor in ML (significance testing, subgroup fairness), NLP, and full-stack data apps
 - 🤝 Open to: Collaborations on data/ML projects and open-source contributions
-- ⚡ Fun fact: I contributed a custom color theme to an open-source Linux GUI toolkit
+- ⚡ Fun fact: my first open-source PR review comment came from a matplotlib core maintainer

 ---